franc-19/franc-19/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I can solve a Rubik's Cube in under two minutes!
+⚡ Fun fact: I can solve a Rubik's Cube in under two minutes!.

 ---